 Each month, we’ll be choosing one of our members to get a free virtual fit from expert bike fitter, Jon Blyer, owner of Brooklyn-based ACME Bicycles, a Retul Certified Master Bike Fitter, and teacher at the Guru Academy in Bethel, CT.

 Using the member’s email fit feedback and three video angles, Blyer gives his recommendations below, along with suggestions that can apply to other readers’ situations with similar problems.
-For your chance to get a free virtual fit from one of the top fitters in the country, be sure to sign up for Active Pass or Triathlete Pass.

 I’m a 57-year-old female.
 I’m 5-foot-10-inches and have a 29-inch inseam.
 I’ve been enjoying triathlons since 1990, and my favorite distance is sprint.
 My target race for 2021 is the Ironman World Championship.

 The bike you’ll see me on was built based on my old bike metrics, so I’ve never had a real fit on this bike, a 2020 S-Works Shiv disc, size medium with Speedplay Zero pedals.
 Both saddle and handlebars came with the bike—a Specialized Sitero Pro saddle and Specialized Shiv Aerobar, adjustable stack.
 The build metrics were off another TT bike, where my saddle was a big, cushiony Profile Design saddle.
 I think it was the Vertex.
 The new saddle is unlike any I have ridden before, with it’s wider nose, but continues to provide random saddle sores, despite having more than 6,000 miles of use.
 I used chamois cream (Chamois Butt’r) all summer, but the saddle sores still happen.